 - Blanche broccoli florets and add to your favorite salad before chilling

 Whole grains contain important nutrients like protein, fiber, and B vitamins.
-They also improve bowel health by helping to maintain regular bowel movements and promote growth of healthy bacteria in the colon.
-Whole grains (like barley, brown rice, buckwheat, and quinoa) contain the germ, endosperm, and bran, of the grain; whereas, refined grains only retain the endosperm.
+They also improve bowel health by helping to maintain regular bowel movements and promoting the growth of healthy bacteria in the colon.
+Whole grains (like barley, brown rice, buckwheat, and quinoa) contain the germ, endosperm, and bran of the grain; whereas, refined grains only retain the endosperm.

 A study published in the American Journal of Clinical Nutrition found that participants who were fed a diet rich in whole grains for two weeks saw improvements in their stool weight and frequency, as well as gut bacteria, compared to people who were fed a diet with refined grains.